 Welcome to Labstep.
-We put together this guide to help you get started with configuring your account in no time.
+We put together this guide to help you start configuring your account in no time.
 Keep reading to find out how!

 Step 1: Experiments & Protocols